moklia/moklia.github.io/_posts/2021-06-28-June-Wrap-up.md

-I know it has been a while since my last update...
-Let me try not to abandon this site from now on.
+I know it has been a while since my last update... but this does not mean I stopped gardening.

 June has been a fruitful month for me, gardening wise, although mother nature is not as generous as she always is --- we technically had our last frost (0.9C in Sasakatoon for about 2 hours) on June 21st.
 Luckly nothing in my plot was touched.